adamsilver/fdpb/02-Checkout.md

 And for people who use the keyboard on desktop, may use the up and down arrows to increment and decrement the field without the pain of selecting/deleting/typing etc.

 Some browsers show increment and decrement buttons when focussed an a number input.
 These are called, rather oddly, as spinners.
 The problem is that they are small and hard to use.
-Frankly, they are useless in the case of entering an expiry date.
-We'll hide them with CSS:
+More importantly though, they aren't helpful in the case of entering an expiry date.
+We can hide them with a little CSS:

 ```CSS
 input::-webkit-outer-spin-button,